 (10) The policy regarding searches for the control of contraband is published, made available to staff and juveniles and reviewed at least annually and updated if necessary.
 Personal jewelry is discouraged and should be considered as contraband.

 (11) The CCF shall have a written policy and procedure provide for the least intrusive method of search consistent with the safety and security of the CCF.
 Frisk searches and/or strip searches are conducted without specific authorization only upon entry to the CCF and at all other times are based upon a reasonable belief that the juvenile is carrying contraband.
-Manual or instrument inspection of the juvenile's lower body cavity or cavities is conducted only when there is reason to do so and when authorized by the CCF director or designee.
+Manual or instrument inspection of the juvenile's lower body cavity or cavities is conducted only when there is reason to do so and when authorized by the CCF and medical professional.

 (12) All strip searches and body cavity searches will be conducted in privacy.
 Manual or instrument inspection of lower body cavity or cavities should only be done by medical staff.
 All strip searches and body cavity searches of female juveniles may be conducted only by female staff.
 Such searches of male residents may be conducted only by male staff.
 However, a physician or nurse may conduct searches of juveniles of either sex.
 Strip searches may not be conducted in the presence of the opposite sex.